-Thyme is an herb from the mint family.
-You probably recognize from your spice set.
+Thyme is an herb from the mint family that you probably recognize from your spice set.
 But it’s so much more than an after-thought ingredient.

-With about 400 subspecies, its range of uses is impressive.
+Its range of use is impressive, and it has over 400 subspecies.
 Ancient Egyptians used it in their embalming practices, while ancient Greeks used it as incense.

-Thanks to its distinctive taste, it has remained a culinary staple to this day.
-But thyme is also fast gaining a reputation for its medicinal qualities too, such as its ability to help treat acne and high blood pressure.
+Thanks to its distinctive taste, thyme has remained a culinary staple to this day.
+But thyme is also fast gaining a reputation for its medicinal qualities, such as its ability to help treat acne and high blood pressure.

 In the one study done on thyme tincture, the findings were impressive.
-This natural herb preparation fought pimples better than anti-acne products, which include benzoyl peroxide.
+This natural herb preparation fought pimples better than antiacne products, which included benzoyl peroxide.
 Time will tell if this remedy is an effective acne treatment.

 Thymus linearis Benth. is a species of thyme found in Pakistan and Afghanistan.